 In other words, the very nature of the conveyancing profession is to ensure the smooth, fast, and legal transfer of ownership.
 As a professional, you will deal with the legal, finance, and administrative aspects of the property transaction.
 You will also serve as a resource person for either the buyer or the vendor.

-It is important that you understand what the job entails.
+You must understand what the job entails.
 Entering a profession without a clue as to what you are getting into is a mistake.

-Know the Difference between a Conveyancer and a Solicitor
+Know the Difference Between a Conveyancer and a Solicitor

 There are two professions in Australia that provide conveyancing services.
 Understanding what they are can help you determine how you want to proceed in your conveyancing career.